Central Coast California Trails

 Mariposa Trail and the Morros beyond the Irish Hills

 There are several junctions on the route to Morro View thanks to all the trails dissecting the Irish Hills.
-Fortunately, every junction is well marked (with words and pictures!).
-Each trail junction and turn is listed below, but following signs labeling each trail will be easier than remembering these steps:
+Fortunately, every junction is well marked.
+Each trail junction and turn is listed below, but following the signs labeling each trail may be easier than remembering these steps:

-2. At 0.37 miles stay to the right again at a junction with Woodland Trail
+3. Stay to the right again at a junction with Woodland Trail (0.37 miles)

-3. At 0.51 miles stay to the left at a junction with Bog Thistle Trail
+4. Stay to the left through a junction with Bog Thistle Trail (0.5 miles)

-4. At 1.04 miles go straight through two junctions with Rudata Vista Trail and the Mine Trail
+5. Go straight through junctions with Durata Vista Trail and Mine Trail (1.04 miles)

-7. At 1.61 miles turn left again to stay on Morro View Trail
+8. Turn left again to stay on Morro View Trail (1.61 miles)

-There are a few rocky ascents along the trail.
-Open vistas will inspire you to reach the 1,030-foot viewpoint, where on a clear day, the whole chain of rugged peaks is visible as far west as the iconic pointed rock in Morro Bay.
-There is an “End of Trail” sign at the terminus of Morro View Trail to let you know when you’ve reached the top.
+An “End of Trail” sign at the terminus of Morro View Trail lets you know when you’ve reached the top.
 As a bonus, if you step behind the brush just west of the sign, you will find a small cave going straight down into the earth.

 Mariposa Trail Irish Hills San Luis Obispo